Melissa D Harlan

-Melissa Harlan received her Bachelor of Science in Nursing from West Virginia University in 2008 and began her career as a trauma-surgical nurse at Allegheny General Hospital, a level I trauma center, in the Spring of 2009.
+Dr. Melissa Harlan received her Bachelor of Science in Nursing from West Virginia University in 2008 and began her career as a trauma-surgical nurse at Allegheny General Hospital, a level I trauma center in Pittsburgh, PA, in the Spring of 2009.
 While there she gained experience in orthopedic, trauma and surgical nursing.
 Dr. Harlan also served as charge nurse and preceptor to undergraduate nursing students and graduate nurses.
-In 2014 she completed her Master of Science in Nursing as a Clinical Nurse Specialist from the University of Pittsburgh and shortly after assumed the position of community health nurse educator for an international organization in Santa Cruz, Bolivia.
-While there, she spent 6 months educating staff at a children’s home and private school on health promotion and disease prevention practices.
+In 2014 she completed her Master of Science in Nursing as a Clinical Nurse Specialist from the University of Pittsburgh, and shortly after assumed the position of community health nurse educator for an international organization in Santa Cruz, Bolivia.
+She spent six months educating staff at a children’s home and private school on health promotion and disease prevention practices.
 Upon her return to the United States, she became a nursing instructor at the University of Pittsburgh School of Nursing.
 In 2018 Dr. Harlan received her DNP from the University of Pittsburgh and began her appointment as an assistant professor in the School of Nursing’s Acute and Tertiary Care Department.